eoinkelly/notes/networking/dns/dns.md

         * on a home network, the broadband modem is often also a resolver
 1. That DNS server behaves as a "resolving server" and either
     1. answer the query from its cache if possible
-    1. answer the query directly if it is authoritive for the domain being queried
+    1. answer the query directly if it is authoritive for the domain being queried (this is unlikely in most cases)
     1. do a query to the authoritive server

+How a resolver answers a recursive query:

-    * the resolving server you talk to **does all the work** of talking to as many name servers as necessary to find your answer i.e.
-            * resolving server implementations are not required to do this but most do out of "politeness" :-)
+The resolving server you talk to **does all the work** of talking to as many name servers as necessary to find your answer.
+Resolving server implementations are not required to do this but most do out of "politeness" :-)

+Say we receive a query for A records on `www.foo.com`:

+1. Look up our internal, hard-coded set of root server IP addresses and choose one at random.
+1. Send the query we recieved to the root server
+1. The root server response
+    * ANSWER section: empty because it doesn't know the answer to our query
-      * it starts by querying the root servers at `.` for NS servers which are authoritive for `.com`
+    * AUTHORITY section: the names of server authoritive for `.com`
+    * ADDITIONAL section: the IP addresses of the servers mentioned in the AUTHORITY section
+1. Choose a server from the AUTHORITY section above and send it the exact query we originally received
+1. The .com authoritive server response will contain:
+    * ANSWER section: empty because it doesn't know the answer to our query
+    * AUTHORITY section: the names of server authoritive for `foo.com`
-                * the IP addresses of the root name servers are hard-coded into bind distributions and can be updated by FTPing a new copy from InterNIC (i can't imagine that happens too often)
+    * ADDITIONAL section: the IP addresses of the servers mentioned in the AUTHORITY section
-            * The name server that receives the recursive query always sends the **same query** that the resolver sends it, for example, for the address of `waxwing.ce.berkeley.edu`.
-                * It never sends explicit queries for the name servers for `ce.berkeley.edu` or `berkeley.edu`, though this information is also stored in the name space.
-                * Sending explicit queries could cause problems: There may be no ce.berkeley.edu name servers (that is, ce.berkeley.edu may be part of the berkeley.edu zone).
-                * Also, it's always possible that an edu or berkeley.edu name server would know waxwing.ce.berkeley.edu's address.
-An explicit query for the berkeley.edu or ce.berkeley.edu name servers would miss this information.
-        * The first resolving server takes responsibility for finding you an answer and doesn't pass on your full query to other name servers (are there situations where this is not true?)
+1. Choose a server from the AUTHORITY section above and send it the exact query we originally received
+1. The foo.com authoritive server response will contain:
+    * ANSWER section: contains the answer we want
+    * AUTHORITY section: the names of server authoritive for `foo.com` (not that useful to us anymore)
+    * ADDITIONAL section: empty
+1. Store the answer in a cache to speed up future requests
+1. Send the answer back to the client

+Note that the resolver

+* naievely asked **every** server along the way about A records on `www.foo.com` - the resolver never split the query into labels
+    * splitting into labels and trying to be smart about it could bake in an assumption that zones of authority match the heirarch exactly which isn't true e.g. given a query `waxwing.ce.berkeley.edu` we cannot depend on there being a separate authoritive server at each level e.g. `{root}`, `edu`, `berkeley`, `ce`, `waxwing`.
+The reality is that the zones are probably organised as `{root}`, `edu`, `berkeley`
+* isn't really very smart - it puts the work on the receiving authoritive server to parse our query and send back a useful next step in the AUTHORITY section

 ## Address to name mapping